 We shall conclude this article with an echo in both image and meaning, which also demonstrates Shyamalan’s adeptness at creating “abnormal” visuals.
 In both cases (below) an ordinary object looms in the foreground, while the humans are dwarfed (and framed).
 In the exterior shot, the storytelling element – Graham’s arrival at Ray Reddy’s house – is virtually a negligible side effect.
 Shyamalan seems more interested in suggesting that the mailbox is reminiscent of a house-shaped object, like the many structures around Graham’s own house.
 (We will return to the house motif in the second article.)
 The composition’s strangeness and the “abnormalisation” of the everyday object of the mailbox also signal the danger of his upcoming encounter with the alien in the kitchen.
+(See also how the colours of house and mailbox mirror each other.)
 And the dwarfing of Graham echoes the helicopter shot of the alien crop circles.
 It may even suggest how his life has become dominated by his wife’s death, caused by Ray Reddy, whose name marks the object that dwarfs Graham.

 In the interior shot, there is something fishy about the scale: the family seem too small compared to the wall portal; the set appears to have been built too large specifically for this shot, to make them look even more powerless faced with the aliens clamoring to get in.